barseghyanartur/django-fobi/ROADMAP.rst

 ---
 yyyy-mm-ddd (upcoming).

+This release contains minor backwards incompatible changes, related to the change of the name of the "simple" theme into "django_admin_style" theme.

 - Fieldsets.
+- The "simple" theme has been renamed to "django_admin_style".

 0.6
 ---
 yyyy-mm-ddd (upcoming).

-This release contains minor backwards incompatible changes, related to the change of the name of the "simple" theme into "django_admin_style" theme.

-- Mailchimp support.
-- Kube framework integration (theme).
-- PureCSS framework integration (theme).
-- Skeleton framework integration (theme).
-- Baseline framework integration (theme).
-- Amazium framework integration (theme).
-- The "simple" theme has been renamed to "django_admin_style".
-- Internally, make a date when form has been created.
-Also keep track of when the form has been last edited.
+- Form importers (and as a part of it - MailChimp integration, which would allow to import forms from MailChimp into `django-fobi` using a user-friendly wizard).